 Cameron Park Brain Injury Lawyer

 Hard to predict and even more challenging to treat, head and brain injuries could leave individuals with long-term impacts.
-These impacts could harm the quality of life for the individuals and their families and friends.
+These impacts could harm the quality of life for individuals, their families, and their friends.

 It is helpful for individuals and their loved ones to take steps to prevent traumatic brain injuries.
 To do this effectively, it is vital to understand a few of the most common causes of traumatic brain injuries (TBIs).Common Causes of Head and Brain Injuries